Accident at work procedure: What to do and how to claim

 • Hostile behaviour or isolation

-A pattern of behaviour is often more telling than a single incident.
+A pattern of behaviour often carries more weight than a single incident.

 Time limits you should know about

-Most personal injury claims must be started within three years of the accident date, or from when you became aware your injury was work-related.
+You must start most personal injury claims within three years of the accident date.
+In some cases, the time limit runs from the date you became aware that your injury was work-related.

-Employment-related claims can have much shorter deadlines, so it’s important to seek advice early if you suspect unfair treatment.
+Employment-related claims can have much shorter deadlines.
+You should seek advice early if you suspect unfair treatment.

 Speak to Claim Time Solicitors

-If you’ve been injured at work and want clear, confidential guidance on the accident at work procedure, Claim Time Solicitors can help.
-You may be able to pursue a claim on a No Win, No Fee basis, with no upfront costs and no obligation to proceed.
+You may be able to pursue a claim on a No Win No Fee basis, with no upfront costs and no obligation to proceed.

 Call 0800 970 2727 to speak to Claim Time Solicitors and understand your options.